KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 1. Collaborator or maintainer creates a GitHub bug using the appropriate GitHub issue template
 2. By default a bug will be created with the `type/bug` and `needs-triage` labels

-NEW FLOW CHART TO BE CREATED AND REVIEWED WITH ANUPAM.